| |

 Profit: Economic Growth

-The reality is, climate change impacts economically as well as physically.
-Coral reefs in Hawaii generate about $800 million in gross revenue every year.
+The reality is that climate change impacts both economically and physically.
+Coral reefs in Hawaii generate about $800 million in gross revenue annually.
 As sea levels rise, island infrastructure like buildings or roads become at risk for damage.

-Because we can access it at no cost, we have a tendency to see nature as free.
-But, we need to quantify ecosystems so as to look the way our natural environments contribute to the economy.
+We tend to see nature as free because we can access it at no cost.
+But, we need to quantify ecosystems to examine how our natural environments contribute to the economy.

-Beautiful island environments also bring in tourism, and thus money.
+Beautiful island environments also bring tourism and, thus, money.
 Tourism accounts for 21% of Hawaii’s economy.
 In Guam, tourism is viewed as a way to reduce the island’s dependence on federal subsidies from the US.

-But how can communities turn a profit with a thriving economy and environment in mind?
+But how can communities profit with a thriving economy and environment in mind?

 What You Can Do

-- Support local agriculture and food systems!
-When you buy seasonal, locally produced food, you support a community’s ability to feed themselves for generations.
+• Support local agriculture and food systems!
+Buying seasonal, locally produced food supports a community’s ability to feed themselves for generations.

 Planet: Environmental Protection